 Accrued revenue is important because it represents an asset for the company.
 This means that the company has a right to receive payment for the goods or services that it has provided, and this right can be converted into cash in the future.
 As a result, accrued revenue is typically recorded on a company’s balance sheet as a current asset.

-One common example of accrued revenue is when a software company charges at the end of a license term.
-As an example, if an IT security company invoices at the end of the quarter but recognises revenue every month during the quarter, they will have accrued revenue during the three month period.
+One common example of accrued revenue is when a software company charges at the end of a licence term.
+As an example, if an IT security company invoices at the end of the quarter but recognises revenue every month during the quarter, they will have accrued revenue during the three-month period.

 Accounting for accrued revenue